 Good things come to those who wait.
 Unfortunately, your credit score won’t skyrocket overnight once you start taking steps to improve it.
 The amount of time it takes to improve your score will depend on the factors that are bringing it down.

-The bottom line is, you shouldn’t avoid checking your credit reports.
+The bottom line is, check your credit reports regularly.
 You may request one free report from each bureau every twelve months.
-It is important for you to see that the information on your report is accurate.
-And if it's not, take steps to correct it.
+Make sure the information on your report is accurate.
+And if it’s not, take steps to correct it.